-- Support the internal operations of the Services, including but not limited to support for: activities necessary to maintain or analyze the Services, network communications, user authentication of users or personalization of content, and security of users;
+- Support the internal operations of the Services, including but not limited to support for: activities necessary to maintain or analyze the Services, network communications, user authentication of users or personalization of content, activities necessary to perform authorized school or educational purposes, and security of users;

 - Determine the child’s current geographic location and/or language so that we may provide localized content and Services;

 - Comply with the requirements of our publisher, library, and retail partners;

 - Provide recommendations for digital content we think the child may enjoy;